zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-expressive-application.md

 }
 ```

-## Register Input-Filter
+## Register InputFilter

-Extend the configuration provider of the module to register the input-filter,
+Extend the configuration provider of the module to register the input filter,
 e.g. `src/Album/ConfigProvider.php`:

 ```php